asktami/noteful-app/README.md

 -----

-## Refactor to use context instead of prop drilling

-- Implement two fetch requests to two endpoints when the application mounts: /folders and /notes.
-Store the response from these requests using a setState in whichever component you were keeping your dummy state.

-- Implement the delete button for each note in the list in the main route and folder route.

-- Implement the delete button on the note page, if the delete is successful, redirect to the / path.

-- The API calls will be made to a local server called noteful-json-server that you'll need to have running separately to your noteful React application.

-- You aren't required to implement the "add-folder" or "add-note" forms just yet.

-## Original Requirements
+## Requirements

-There are 3 routes to build: the main route, the dynamic folder route and a dynamic note route.
-We'll supply you with 3 wireframes for each of these pages, you'll need to create the semantic (accessible) HTML for these as well as basic styling.
+There are 3 routes: the main route, the dynamic folder route and a dynamic note route.

 - Each route should have a header, main section, and a sidebar section

 - Every route will have the same header section, the app's title should be a link to the main route.

-- The state will be supplied below in a JSON object and contains an array of folders and an array of notes.
-	- Set the state inside the main App component.
-(We'll use an API call to populate this state in a future checkpoint.)

 - The main route:
 	- Should be displayed when the path is /